tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/域名添加/配置域名 CNAME_intl_en.md

 1. Log in to the Wanwang Member Center.
 2. On the left sidebar, click **Product Management** > **My Cloud Resolution** to enter the cloud resolution list page.
 3. Click the domain name to be resolved to enter the resolution record page.
-4. On the resolution record page, click "Add Resolution" to set a resolution record.
+4. On the resolution record page, click **Add Resolution** to set a resolution record.
 5. To set a CNAME record, select CNAME as the record type.
 Enter the host record (such as `www`) as needed, which is the domain name prefix.
 Enter the domain name pointed to by the current domain name as the record value.
 Retain the default settings of the resolution line and TTL.
 6. After completing the settings, click **Save**.